 To report hydrant damage or usage, please call EPCOR Water Dispatch at

 Anyone operating a hydrant needs to be trained on safe hydrant use.
 You will need to review our YouTube video.

 Obtaining a hydrant permit

 There is an annual application fee for a hydrant permit and a monthly fee for a hydrant permit.
 Equipment rentals are included in your monthly fee, and actual usage is billed monthly based on your metered water consumption.

 Please note: You are charged a monthly city annual hydrant permit minimum daily average if you do not report your usage by the 15th of each calendar month.
 If your needs are seasonal, you won't pay for the off-season if you return your equipment and end your permit agreement.

 Report your daily hydrant usage

-You are required to call our EPCOR Water Dispatch to obtain approval to use a hydrant each time a hydrant is used (the same hydrant in a single day only has to be reported once for that day).
+You must call EPCOR Water Dispatch to get approval to use a hydrant each time it is used (the same hydrant in a single day only must be reported once).

 Report your hydrant meter reads